thoughtbot/botcasts/lessons/lesson-3.md

 TODO: Add demo

-- Wrap the pagination in a turbo-frame.
+- First, we wrap the pagination in a turbo-frame.
   - This is so we can capture each set of paginated results in a frame.
   - Adding and ID makes it so we replace the pagination with the next set of paginated links
   - Adding `target="_top"` makes it so clicking on any of the links withing the `turbo-frame` replaces the whole page.
 This is important because there are links to episodes in there.

 - Add a nested `turbo-frame` to load the next set of results.
-  - `loading: "lazy"` means it won't fire off an event until it's visible.
+  - The`loading: "lazy"` means it won't fire off an event until it's visible.
-  - `data-turbo-action` means it will be replaced with the response.
+  - `data-turbo-action: replace` means it will update the browser's navigation history.
+This means that the query string will be appended to the URL, and clicking the backbutton
-  - TODO: Why do we also have a controller to replace the children, if we're using `replace`?
+  - TODO: Why do we also have a controller to replace the children, instead of using replace?
+    - I am thinking of streams.
+A frame is already being replaced.
     - I think this is because we could keep nesting `turbo-frames` within one another.
 Each paginated result would get nested in the previous `turbo-frame`.
 By replacing the `turbo-frame`, we end up with one `turbo-frame` on the bottom of the page that gets replaces with the new paginated results and a new `turbo-frame` for the next set.

 ```diff
 --- a/app/views/episodes/index.html.erb